Skip to content

 Also called irony of fate or circumstance, is when a higher power, (e.g., a god, magic or fate), intervenes resulting in ironic situations.

-An example of cosmic irony occurs in the film Pulp Fiction by Quentin Tarantino we see a classic instance of cosmic irony.
-When the two characters, Jules and Vincent, are shot at multiple times without getting hit, Jules assumes that, “God stopped the bullets”, claiming it was a “divine intervention”.
+An example of cosmic irony occurs in the film Pulp Fiction by Quentin Tarantino.
+The two lead characters, Jules and Vincent, are shot at multiple times without getting hit, so inevitably Jules assumes that, “God must have stopped the bullets”, claiming it was a “divine intervention”.

 Poetic irony